gaehlerm/SoftwareEngineering/README.md

 ### Setup and Teardown

 Setup and teardown are the functions automatically called at the beginning and the end of a test, respectively.
 This is ensured by the testing framework.
 Though most of the time they are not needed.
 The setup can also be replaced by a few helper functions.
 There is absolutely nothing wrong with that.
 And at the end of the test, the interpreter or compiler cleans up all the variables as they go out of scope.

-So in most cases and especially in unit tests, there is no need for a teardown function.
+In most cases and especially in unit tests, there is no need for a teardown function.
 However, if your tests use text files, databases or something else that is presistant, things become tricky.
 Your tests might need temporary files, change values in databases, have network connections, etc. It becomes messy.
 You need a fool proof way that your file handling always works.
 This is where setup and teardown really come into play.

 For the file creation there is not that much that can go wrong.
 You create it from code or copy it from another location.
 This is to be implemented in the setup part of the test or using some function.
-The tricky part is deleting the files in the end.
+If you copy files make sure the original file is write protected.

+The tricky part is deleting the files at the end of the test.
+And yes, it has to be at the end of the test rather than the beginning of the next test because you'll probably change the order of the tests at some point.
+Cleaning up at the beginning of a test is a fairly desperate measure.

 It may sound very simple to delete a file at the end of the test, but if the test fails, the test aborts.
 A normal function call for deleting the file will never be executed.
 There will be a mess of undeleted files.
 This may impact future runs of the tests and they become flaky.
 This problem can be solved by implementing the teardown function that is guaranteed to be always executed, no matter the result of the test.
 This is where the dedicated teardown function comes into play.
 It is guaranteed to be executed, even if there is some error occurring inside the test.
 Only in very serious cases like a segmentation fault, the teardown may not be executed.

 Anyway, try to write tests that don’t need files or IO.
 It makes things much easier.
-Especially in unit tests you won't have to deal with setup and teardown if you don't want to bother with it.
+Especially with unit tests you won't have to deal with setup and teardown functions.

 // write a code example?

 ### Helper functions

 A test is also a programming object.
 Accordingly, it has to follow the basic rules, for example the SRP.
 Each test has exactly one purpose.
 It tests exactly one function.
 Testing many functions inside a single test is bad practice.
-Write helper functions for the setup of a test and then writing an additional test case will be simple.
+Write helper functions for the setup of a test and then writing an additional test cases will be simple.
 You may even use copy paste in tests if it makes it more readable!
 Having many smaller tests forces you to structure them better and improves the overall overview.

 //make an example how the test can look much smoother with helper functions